-Mentorship Program in England students will take 15 credits (five 3-credit courses), studying in an accelerated semester schedule over twelve weeks – with most classes starting in mid-September and ending in mid-December.
+Mentorship Program in England students will take 16.5 credits, studying in an accelerated semester schedule over twelve weeks – with most classes starting in mid-September and ending in mid-December.
 Since this is a living learning community, the curriculum is cohort based, with students taking most of their courses with the AU Mentorship group.

 The following courses are required for the Mentorship Program in England: